 Isn’t this a beauty of a pepper?
 I grew it myself!
-If you’ve never tasted a homegrown pepper, you don’t know what you’re missing.
+If you’ve never tasted a homegrown bell pepper, you don’t know what you’re missing.

 Of course, this is true of anything that’s homegrown; it’s just always going to taste better than something grown on a farm or greenhouse, miles and miles away from your kitchen.
 The same is true with homemade dishes versus prepackaged, processed and even many restaurant meals.

-When I was about 10 or 11 years old, I remember running out to my mother’s garden in Michigan and picking a sweet pepper (usually green) so that I could bring it inside and make an inside out salad with it.
-My mother had taught me how to do this with peppers, but I don’t remember when (probably when we’d visit Italy during the summer, when I was even younger).
+When I was about 10 or 11 years old, I remember running out to my mother’s garden in Michigan and picking a sweet bell pepper (usually green) so that I could bring it inside and make an inside out salad with it.
+My mother had taught me how to do this with bell peppers, but I don’t remember when (probably when we’d visit Italy during the summer, when I was even younger).

 Just so you know, red and green peppers come from the same plant.
-Red peppers are very sweet because they are fully ripe.
-If you leave a green pepper on the plant longer, it will turn red, as you can see the pepper in the photo below is in the midst of ripening.
+Red bell peppers are very sweet because they are fully ripe.
+If you leave a green bell pepper on the plant longer, it will turn red, as you can see the pepper in the photo below is in the midst of ripening.
 Some people only like red peppers, or green peppers, but I love both, so this one is perfect for me!

 Very Unique Way

 - good quality extra virgin olive oil

 - red wine vinegar

-- sea or Kosher salt
+- sea salt

 Cut the top of the pepper off about 3/4″ below the top, so it has a top lid; remove the seeds.